 The right-side pockets are set up to easily allow a folding ruler, knife, and pencils.
 There is a tight hammer loop there that was a little too small for my hammer to quickly holster.
 The left side pockets are covered by a Velcro flap and a small opening for a pencil.
-The leg bottoms are reinforcing at the cuff area for better wearability.
+The leg bottoms are reinforced at the cuff area for better wearability.

-The best feature of these pants is their flexible fabric that runs from the lower quadricep up past the crotch area.
-This fabric stretches and allows super ease in movement.
+The best feature of these pants is their flexible fabric that runs from the lower quadriceps up past the crotch area.
+This fabric stretches and allows super ease of movement.
 It’s not a stretch [pun intended] to say that the Chelsea pants were the MOST comfortable pants I wore.
 Stepping up into the van or on a ladder was comfortable with no pant leg drag at all.

 The knee pad pocket brought me frustration.
 It took me a bit to learn that you have to pull the pants inside out to insert the knee pad.
-You can’t be wearing the pants and change in or out the knee pad.
+You can’t be wearing the pants and changing in or out the knee pad.
 When kneeling throughout the day I was “just missing” the knee pad.
 It needed to be higher by 2 maybe 3 inches.
 As a result, I had to hike up my pant leg every time I wanted to kneel, which was frustrating and made these pants an overall failure.

 Mascot Houston Model Work Pant

-The Houston pants are heavier material but are lightweight enough to wear in the summer-time.
+The Houston pants are heavier material but are lightweight enough to wear in the summertime.
 They are constructed out of 65% polyester/35% cotton materials.
 MASCOT uses fabric brands such as; CORDURA® and Kevlar®, for their wear resistance and pierce resistance but I did manage to tear them.

 The Houston pants had the best pocket layout for what I do.
 There is an adjustable hammer loop that snaps to reduce the size to get it out of the way or carry a smaller tool like a nail puller.
 Unsnapped and the hammer loop was perfectly sized for one-handed hammer holstering.

 On the left side of the Houston, pants are a thigh pocket with a flap and hidden press studs.
 The right side has a reinforced ruler, cell phone, or tool pocket, and two narrower pockets, perfect for penlights, markers, pens, or voltage testers.
-There are 5-inch reflective strips on the rear of the pants, back knee area.
+There are 5-inch reflective strips on the rear of the pants, and back knee area.
 These Hi-visibility strips are highly reflective and provide some visibility protection from vehicles approaching behind you.
 The rear pockets and side pockets were best suited for my cellphone.

 The knee pads are excellent, they are made of ½” thick dense rubber material that works excellent at shielding the knee when kneeling.
 Adding the knee pads to these pants is incredibly easy with a simple flip-over cover.
 The pant knee pocket also has two pad placement locations which are ice for customizing how the knee pad falls on the knee when kneeling.

-There’s not a lot to improve on these pants other than I would suggest that MASCOT consider adding reinforcing material to the side, rear cuff area of these pants.
+There’s not a lot to improve on these pants other than I would suggest that MASCOT consider adding reinforcing material to the side, and rear cuff area of these pants.
 The knees and cuffs are usually the first areas to wear or tear.
 I’d also like to see pocket reinforcing, for a tape measure and a stretch gusset in the crotch area.